-At March 31, 2020, we had cash and cash equivalents and short-term investments of approximately \$15.3 million.
-Management believes that our current cash and cash equivalents and short-term investments will be sufficient to fund the Company's operations for the foreseeable future.
-This estimate is based, in part, upon our currently projected expenditures for the remainder of 2020 and the first four months of 2021 of approximately \$5.1 million (unaudited) to fund operating activities.
+At March 31, 2021, we had cash and cash equivalents of approximately \$9.3 million.
+Management believes that our current cash and cash equivalents will be sufficient to fund the Company's operations for the foreseeable future.
+This estimate is based, in part, upon our currently projected expenditures for the remainder of 2021 and the first four months of 2022 of approximately \$5.6 million (unaudited) to fund operating activities.
 These projected expenditures and payments are also based upon numerous other assumptions and subject to many uncertainties, and our actual expenditures may be significantly different from these projections.
-While these projections represent our current expected expenditures, CytRx has the ability to reduce the amounts and alter the timing of certain expenditures as needed to manage its liquidity needs while still advancing its corporate objectives.
-We will ultimately be required to obtain additional funding in order to execute our long-term business plans, although we do not currently have commitments from any third parties to provide it with long term debt or capital.
+While these projections represent our current expected expenditures, the Company will ultimately be required to obtain additional funding in order to execute our long-term business plans, although we do not currently have commitments from any third parties to provide it with long term debt or capital.
 CytRx cannot assure that additional funding will be available on favorable terms, or at all.
 If we fail to obtain additional funding when needed, we may have to liquidate some or all of our assets or delay or reduce the scope of or eliminate some portion or all of our development programs.

-We recorded a net loss in the three-month period ended March 31, 2020 of \$1.2 million as compared to a net loss in the comparative 2020 period from continuing operations of \$1.7 million, or a decrease of \$0.5 million.
-CytRx closed its drug development operations in Freiburg Germany in December 2018, resulting in a gain from discontinued operations of \$0.2 million in the comparative three-month period ended March 31, 2019.
+recorded a net loss in the three-month period ended March 31, 2021 of \$1.3 million as compared to a net loss in the comparative 2020 period from continuing operations of \$1.2 million, or an increase of \$0.1 million.

-We purchased a minimal amount of fixed assets in the period ended March 31, 2020 as compared to the realization of \$0.3 million from the sale of fixed assets from discontinued operations in the three-month period ended March 31, 2019 and do not expect any significant capital spending during the next 12 months.
+We purchased no fixed assets in the period ended March 31, 2021 and a minimal amount of fixed assets in the period ended March 31, 2020 and do not expect any significant capital spending during the next 12 months.

-There were no financing transactions in either three month-periods ended March 31, 2020 or March 31, 2019.
+There were no financing transactions in either three month-periods ended March 31, 2021 or March 31, 2020.